jiang-junyao/IReNA/README.md

 ## Help and Suggestion

-If you have any question, comment or suggestion, please use github issue tracker to report issues of IReNA or contact <jiangjunyao789@163.com>.
-I will answer you timely, and please remind me again if you have not received response more than three days.
+If you have any question, comment or suggestion, please use github issue tracker to report issues of IReNA or contact <jiangjunyao@westlake.edu.cn>.
+I will answer you timely, and please remind me gain if you have not received response more than three days.